travelens/tasmania-2023/src/content/post/1-hobart.md

 - [Taste of Malaysia](https://www.tasteofmalaysiahobart.com.au/)
 - [Sawak Cafe](https://sawakcafe.com/)

 We were actually quite full and didn't really need to eat, but the owner Caroline from Kopitiam convinced us her food is authentic.
 So we decided to order the fried prawn mee (also called Singaporean hokkien mee).
 What can I say, it is definitely the best version of this dish I have eaten in recent times, and we were so greedy we ordered the sambal bee hoon as well (which we couldn't finish, but it was also nice).
-The owner Caroline and her husband started this 10 years ago.
+The owner Caroline and her husband started this business 10 years ago.